objectified/selmon/README.md

 should end up in warning or critical state.
 The defaults are 3 (warning) and 5 (critical)

 A very common use case inside a monitoring run, is to verify whether a certain condition is true - and if it isn't, generate a warning or critical message.
-Selmon provides basic support for this through its verify_equals() and verify_text_present_in_elem() methods, where the first checks for object equality, and the latter checks if the '.text' attribute of a Webdriver Element object contains the given string.
-When these methods fail, they make sure that the Nagios message that has been passed to them changes its state.
-You can influence what state will be in effect by explicitly setting the error_status parameter, which can be set to one of the NagiosMessage.NAGIOS_STATUS_* values.
-The default state that is used when a test fails is NagiosMessage.NAGIOS_STATUS_CRITICAL.
+If we were using Selenium as a functional test tool, this functionality would have been covered by the unit testing framework we were using to execute the Selenium runs.
+Here, we're not really using a unit testing framework, so Selmon provides its own way to do this.
+As with the benchmark() context manager, Selmon also provides a contextmanager for these kinds of tests, surprisingly, called test().
+It works very similar to benchmark().
+Inside a call to the test() contextmanager, self.verify() can be used to verify a certain condition. self.verify() accepts a boolean argument, and throws a SelmonTestException when the boolean evaluates to False.
+This makes sure that the test() context manager can treat the Nagios object accordingly, add a message to it and set the correct Nagios exit code.

 Another thing that is facilitated by extending the Plugin class is the retrieval of elements from the DOM that may not be immediately available, because the DOM might still be loading while the Webdriver client already tries to do its